Stitching Monte Carlo samples: Computation of stitching weights

 \section{Computation of stitching weights}

-As explained in the introduction, contemporary HEP experiments often employ MC production schemes that first divide the PS into multiple regions and then produce separate MC samples to cover each region.
-When using these MC samples for the purpose of modelling backgrounds, weights need to be applied to the simulated events, in order to obtain background estimates that are unbiased.
-More specifically, the weights need to be chosen such that the weighted sum of simulated events in each region $i$ of PS matches the SM prediction in that region:
+As explained in the introduction, contemporary HEP experiments often employ MC production schemes that first partition the PS into multiple regions and then produce separate MC samples covering each region.
+We use the term ``MC production scheme'' to refer to the strategy for choosing which MC samples to produce and how to produce these samples (which MC generator programs to use, how to partition the PS into regions, which settings to use when executing the MC generator programs, etc) and the term ``MC sample'' to refer to the set of all output files produced by one execution of a MC generator program.
+When using these MC samples in physics analyses, the overlap of the samples in PS needs to be accounted for by applying weights to the simulated events.
+The weights need to be chosen such that the weighted sum of simulated events in each region $i$ of PS matches the SM prediction in that region:

-where the symbol $L$ corresponds to the integrated luminosity of the analyzed dataset and $\sigma_{i}$ denotes the fiducial cross section for the process under study in the PS region $i$.
-The sum on the left-hand-side extends over the MC samples $j$, with $N_{j}$ denoting the total number of simulated events in the $j$-th sample.
-The symbol $P_{j}^{i}$ corresponds to the probability for an event in MC sample $j$ to fall into PS region $i$, and $w_{j}^{i}$ denotes the weight that is applied to events from the $j$-th sample, which falls into the PS region $i$.
-Eq.~(\ref{eq:one}) holds separately for each background process under study.
-In principle, the same equation applies to signal MC samples.
-The case of signal MC samples is less relevant in practice, however, as signal cross sections are typically significantly smaller than those of background processes, and the production of signal MC samples of sufficient size is rarely a problem.
+where the symbol $L$ corresponds to the integrated luminosity of the analyzed dataset and $\sigma^{i}$ denotes the fiducial cross section for the process under study in the PS region $i$.
+The first (second) sum on the left-hand side extends over the MC samples $j$ (over the events $k$ in the $j$-th MC sample, where $N_{j}$ denotes the total number of simulated events in the sample $j$).
+The symbol $w_{j}^{k}$ denotes the weight assigned to event $k$ by the MC generator program, while $s_{j}^{i}$ denotes the ``stitching'' weight that is applied to events from the sample $j$ falling into the PS region $i$.
+The symbol $P_{j}^{i}$ corresponds to the probability for an event in MC sample $j$ to fall into PS region $i$.
+Eq.~(\ref{eq:one}) holds separately for each signal or background process under study.

-One can show that the lowest statistical uncertainty on the background estimate is achieved if the weights $w_{j}^{i}$ in Eq.~(\ref{eq:one}) only depend on the PS region $i$, that is, if all simulated events that fall into the same region of PS have the same weight, regardless of which MC sample these events are contained in.
-We hence use weights that depend only on the PS region $i$ and not on the MC sample $j$.
-We refer to these weights as ``stitching weights'' and denote them by the symbol $w^{i}$.
+One can show that the statistical uncertainty on the signal or background estimate gets reduced when all simulated events that fall into PS region $i$ have the same weight, regardless of which MC sample $j$ contains the event.
+We hence choose the stitching weight to depend only on the PS region $i$ (and not on the MC sample $j$) and refer to these weights using the symbol $s^{i}$ from now on.

-It is useful to express the cross section $\sigma_{i}$ as the product of an ``inclusive'' cross section $\sigma_{\incl}$, which refers to the whole PS, and the probability $P^{i}$ that an event generated in the inclusive PS falls into the PS region $i$:
+We define the symbol $P_{\incl}^{i}$ as the ratio of the fiducial cross section $\sigma^{i}$ to the ``inclusive'' cross section $\sigma_{\incl}$, which refers to the whole PS: